DanielFLopez1620/orion_gz/orion_gz/README.md

 - [⚙️ Params and configs](#️-params-and-configs)
 - [⚠️ Troubleshooting](#️-troubleshooting)

+---

 ## 🚀 Launch files

-Make sure you have followed the [installation_process](/README.md) and have sourced your workspace before you continue:
+Make sure you have followed the [installation_process](/README.md) for the GZ package and the [ORION common](https://github.com/Tesis-ORION/orion_common) repository, also you should have sourced your workspace before you continue:

 ### Robot State Publisher for Gazebo